nicolaigj/booster2024/presentation.md

 # Post-mortem time :thinking:
 ### Where did I go wrong?
 <!---
+- What happened between me being super enthusiastic and then broken
-- I didn't say no
+- I didn't say no, I was too enthusiastic
 - I didn't know my limitations
 - I took on too much tasks and responsibilities
 - Tried to do all tasks as a developer in addition to new roles
 - The only person thinking about your well being is yourself
+- My identity and capabilities wasn't aligned with the expectations, responsibilities and compensation
 --->

 ---

-# Identity and capability
+# Identity
 ## The hardest part to shift
 <!---
 - My identity was still a developer
-- My identity and capabilities wasn't aligned with the expectations, responsibilities and compensation
 - What I should have done was to reckognize that my role was shifting, and my identity was stuck
 - When you have a gradual shift towards leadership, it's hard for the identity to follow
 - It's better to not have a fixed identity